-On Saturday, May 11, 2019, Wichita will have an opportunity to listen to the new carillon in the Wichita-Sedgwick County Historical Museum.
+Wichita will have more opportunities to enjoy a concert on the new carillon installed in the clock tower at the Wichita-Sedgwick County Historical Museum.

-All you need to do to hear the Carillon concert is be in the vicinity of the museum’s clock tower on Saturday at 2 p.m.
+All you need to do to hear the Carillon concert is be in the vicinity of the museum’s clock tower on the day of the performance between noon and 1 p.m.

 The Wichita-Sedgwick County Historical Museum is located at 204 S. Main Street in downtown Wichita.
 There’s plenty of parking around there, either in the lot next to Century II, the parking lot in the neighboring WaterWalk plaza, or along William Street next to the museum.